dxc-technology/online-devops-dojo/online-devops-dojo/welcome/intro.md

 You are about to enter another dimension, a dimension not only of sight and sound but of mind.
 A journey into a wondrous land of imagination.
 Next stop, the **Online DevOps Dojo**!

-This course is made up of 7 open source modules.
+In addition to a Welcome and Setup module, this course is made up of 7 open source modules on DevOps culture and practices.

 * Leading Change
 * Version Control